Photo: Lena Granefelt/imagebank.sweden.se

 - New curricula

-New consolidated curricula for compulsory schools for all students, Sami schools, special schools and high schools came into force July 1, 2011.
+New consolidated curricula for compulsory schools for all students, Sami schools, special schools and upper secondary schools (high schools) came into force 1 July 1 2011.
 The curricula contain new general goals, guidelines and syllabuses.
-The preschool curriculum includes clearer goals for children’s linguistic and communicative development and for science and technology.
+The pre-school curriculum includes clearer goals for children’s linguistic and communicative development and for science and technology.
 Mandatory national subject tests are held in years 3, 6 and 9 of compulsory school to assess student progress.
-There are also new qualification requirements for areas including high-school studies.
+There are also new qualification requirements for areas including upper secondary studies.

 - New grading system

 The old Swedish system of Pass (G), Pass with Distinction (VG), Pass with Special Distinction (MVG) and Did Not Pass (IG) has been replaced by a new grading scale with six grades from A to F. A to E are passing grades, with F as a failing grade.
-Beginning with the fall term of 2012, grades will be assigned starting in year 6.
+Since the fall term of 2012, grades are assigned starting in year 6.

 - Introduction of teacher certification

-Beginning December 1, 2013, professional certification will be required for school and preschool/kindergarten teachers on permanent contracts.
+Beginning 1 December 2013, professional certification will be required for school and primary/nursery school teachers on permanent contracts.
 The decision, a milestone in Swedish education policy, aims to raise the status of the teaching profession, supporting professional development and thus increasing quality in education.

 Ten years of schooling

-Attendance at school is compulsory for all children through year 9.
-Today almost all children also attend non-compulsory kindergarten at the age of six.
+Attendance at school is compulsory for all children through year 9 (starting at the age of seven).
+Today almost all children also attend non-compulsory primary school at the age of six (sexårsverksamhet).
 In practice, this means ten years of education in all.

 Schools for different needs

-All children are offered a place in kindergarten (förskoleklass) starting in the fall term of the year they turn six until they start compulsory schooling.
-Kindergarten is designed to stimulate each child’s development and learning, and provide a platform for their future schooling.
+All children are offered a place in non-compulsory primary school starting in the fall term of the year they turn six until they start compulsory schooling.
+Primary school is designed to stimulate each child’s development and learning, and provide a platform for their future schooling.

-Elementary school (lågstadiet) for years 1–3 is followed by middle school (mellanstadiet) for years 4–6 and then junior high school (högstadiet) for years 7–9.
+Elementary school (lågstadiet) for years 1–3 is followed by middle school (mellanstadiet) for years 4–6 and then secondary school (junior high school, högstadiet) for years 7–9.
 Children between six and thirteen are also offered out-of-school care before and after school hours.
-This can be at an after-school center, a family daycare home or an open after-school program.
+This can be at an after-school centre, a family daycare home or an open after-school programme.

-Senior high school (gymnasium) is optional and free of charge.
-Senior high school programs run for three years.
-Almost all students who finish compulsory school start senior high school.
-To be accepted into a national program, students must have passing grades in Swedish or Swedish as a second language, English and mathematics.
-For senior high school, students require passing grades in nine additional subjects, for a total of twelve.
-For a vocational program, students must have passing grades in five additional subjects, for a total of eight.
+Upper secondary school (high school, gymnasium) is optional and free of charge.
+Upper secondary school programmes run for three years.
+Almost all students who finish compulsory school start upper secondary school.
+To be accepted into a national programme, students must have passing grades in Swedish or Swedish as a second language, English and mathematics.
+For upper secondary school, students require passing grades in nine additional subjects, for a total of twelve.
+For a vocational programme, students must have passing grades in five additional subjects, for a total of eight.